Does IBS cause Acid Reflux?

 They don’t directly cause each other, but they can show up as part of the same gut imbalance.

-If you have been looking for answers to why you have developed GERD, Sibo may be the hidden driver reflux and GERD symptoms.
+If you have been looking for answers to why you have developed acid reflux SIBO may be the hidden driver reflux and GERD symptoms.

 What is SIBO?